kristian-lange-tw/JATOS_docs/pages/JATOS-with-Apache.md

 last_updated: 3 April 2017
 ---

-This is an example for a configuration of [Apache](https://httpd.apache.org/) as a proxy in front of JATOS.
-It is not necessary to run JATOS with a proxy but it's common, mostly for encryption purpose.
+This is an example of a configuration of [Apache](https://httpd.apache.org/) as a proxy in front of JATOS.
+While it's not necessary to run JATOS with a proxy, it's common to do so in order to allow encryption.

 Here I used Apache 2.4.18 on a Ubuntu system.
-It is recommended to use at least **version 2.4** since JATOS relies on WebSockets and Apache doesn't support them in prior versions.
+I recommend to use at least **version 2.4** since JATOS relies on WebSockets, not supportted by earlier Apache versions.

 I had to add some modules to Apache to get it working: